CBP Officer

 Hey CBP guy, first i'd like to thank you for you service.
 I am currently going through the application process and was wondering what your typical day looks like?
 Thanks

-Asked by Cjb over 8 years ago
+Asked by Cjb about 9 years ago

 Every port has different duties.
 Our primary assignments are at the Ports of Entry conducting primary and secondary processing.
 However, there are many details that are outside of that.
 Traffic stops, drug/money runs, prisoner transport etc.The airport can get fairly boring.
 For the first several years of your career, you will be posted at "Primary" where you either grant admission to alien's (Entry for US Citizens) or refer suspect individuals for further scrutiny.